fanxiule/CRD_Fusion/README.md

 ```

 Checkpoints and tensorboard events are saved in `models/train_SceneFlow` or other directory specified by `--log_dir`
 and `--model_name`.
-You can use tensorboard to visualize intermediate results.
+You can use tensorboard to visualize the intermediate results.

 To fine tune the model on KITTI 2012/2015, run